AkshatSh/DPD/docs/blog_4.md

 Active Learning Training:

 - Increase our dataset in increments of `[1, 5, 10, 25, 50, 100, 200, 400, 400]`
+    - *Note this is how much we increment our dataset size by, the true sizes are `[1, 6, 16, 41, 91, 191, 391, 791, 1191]`, however since there are only 1000 instances in the train set, the last iteration is 1000 instead of 1191.*
 - At each iteration train our model with batch size `1` and `5` epochs
 - Using `SGD` config described below